sadamseehar/git-assignment/README.md

 # git-assignment
-This is assignment or test  fopr saylani Ai student
+This is assignment or test  for saylani Ai student